carlosonunez/flight-summarizer/README.md

 ### v1

-[ ] Retrieve just-in-time takeoff and arrival info for a flight [ ] Deployment instructions for AWS Lambda
+[X] Retrieve just-in-time takeoff and arrival info for a flight [ ] Local server mode

 ### Future

-[ ] Local server mode
+[ ] Deployment instructions for AWS Lambda
 [ ] Retrieve takeoff and arrival info for a flight on any date [ ] Move to [carlosonunez/serverless-stack](https://github.com/carlosonunez/serverless-stack) (upcoming) [ ] Support headless browser scraping